Rubio, Corker Give Thumbs Up To Tax Bill, Clearing Roadblock To Passage By Christmas

 After he threatened to withhold his support for the bill, colleagues agreed to sweeten the child tax credit, which Rubio called "a solid step towards broader reforms which are both Pro-Growth and Pro-Worker."

-Congressional Republicans are nearing completion of a final tax bill.
+Congressional Republicans are nearing completion of a final bill.
 They plan to release the text Friday evening, in anticipation of House and Senate votes next week.